Kaeytee/Vanguard-Cargo/mainapp/CONTENT_UPDATE_NOTE.md

 # Website Content Overhaul Plan

 **Goal:**
-Update all website content to accurately reflect Vanguard Logistics’ brand, services, and value proposition.
+Update all website content to accurately reflect Vanguard cargo’ brand, services, and value proposition.
 Replace all placeholder/dummy text, update service descriptions, and ensure consistency across all pages.

 ---

 ## Task List

 1. **Landing/Home Page**
-   - Replace hero section text with a compelling summary of Vanguard Logistics.
+   - Replace hero section text with a compelling summary of Vanguard cargo.
    - Update service highlights and call-to-action.
    - Ensure all images and captions are relevant.